KingMichaelPark/dotfiles/README.md

 ### RTX

-Using RTX can be done seeing `rtx --help`
+Using RTX can be done seeing `mise --help`

-To set your project to automatically activate a virtualenv when switching to it create a `.rtx.toml` in your project directory and add.
+To set your project to automatically activate a virtualenv when switching to it create a `.mise.toml` in your project directory and add.

 ```toml
 python = {version="latest", virtualenv=".venv"}